keylase/nvidia-patch/win/README.md

 1. Download and install latest Nvidia driver supported by this patch.
 2. Download latest [Win\_1337\_Apply\_Patch tool](https://github.com/Deltafox79/Win_1337_Apply_Patch/releases/latest) ([IPFS mirror](https://ipfs.io/ipfs/QmXHqNBPtmoX8g5rzg6vNJ9yd275kQtDWuDtVoU4QPfWbu/Win_1337_Apply_Patch_v1.9_By_DFoX.rar)).
-3. Save patch(es) corresponding to your system, driver and product version from [Version Table](#version-table) using direct link to the patch (Right Click -> Save as...).
+3. Save patch(es) corresponding to your system, driver and product version from [Version Table](#version-table) using direct link to the patch (Right Click -> "Save as...")
    - *Alternatively you may checkout repo using git or download it as ZIP archive and then locate corresponding .1337 patch file in `win` directory.*
 4. Apply x64 library patch to corresponding file in `%WINDIR%\system32\` with the Win\_1337\_Apply\_Patch tool.
    - *If patching fails, close all applications using nvencodeapi64.dll, such as OBS Studio, Plex or Discord.*